WorkflowPerturb: Calibrated Stress Tests for Evaluating Multi-Agent Workflow Metrics: Introduction

 \section{Introduction}

-Large Language Models (LLMs) are increasingly used to generate multi-step, dependency-rich workflows for high-stakes settings, where failures can have real operational or scientific consequences.
-Such workflows now appear in scientific automation, biomedical information access, enterprise copilots, and cloud and DevOps assistants \cite{bran2023chemcrowaugmentinglargelanguagemodels, jin2024genegpt, microsoft_powerautomate_copilot, aws_amazonq_cli}.
-In these settings, correctness depends not only on wording but on ordered dependencies and the presence of critical steps.
+Large Language Models (LLMs) are increasingly used to generate multi-step, dependency-rich workflows for high-stakes settings, where failures can have real operational consequences.
+Such workflows arise in domains including scientific automation, biomedical information access, question answering, enterprise copilots, and cloud and DevOps systems \cite{bran2023chemcrowaugmentinglargelanguagemodels, jin2024genegpt, microsoft_powerautomate_copilot, aws_amazonq_cli, dalal-etal-2026-compositional}.
+In these settings, correctness depends not only on surface-level textual similarity, but on the presence of required steps and the correctness of their ordering and dependencies.